Joint Tenants vs Tenants in Common

 Given the advantages and disadvantages of both ownership structures, talking through both options with a broker can be extremely helpful.

-A specialist broker will know how these types of tenancy can impact the mortgage product you can, or should, select.
-It means they will know what tenancy type is the most appropriate for your final mortgage choice.
+A specialist broker will know how these types of tenancy can impact the mortgage product you can or should select.
+It means they will know the tenancy type most appropriate for your final mortgage choice.

 They will then be able to advise you accordingly on the best mortgage from the most suitable provider for your needs.
-They will help you find a product that lowers your monthly repayments as well as guide you through the application process – improving your chances of being approved the first time.
+They will help you find a product that lowers your monthly repayments and guide you through the application process – improving your chances of being approved the first time.

 Contact us today so we can put you in touch with a mortgage specialist in this area.